daveRendon/jetpack/readme.txt

 **Enhancements**

+* Ads: a new module to allow you to display High Quality Ads on your site, and generate income from your site. #5465
 * Carousel: add Carousel view for single images. #5469
 * Cli: add `sync` commands to Jetpack's WP Cli commands. #5933
 * Contact Form: allow site owners to set value for each option field via the shortcode. #5351